linode/docs/docs/web-servers/caddy/install-and-configure-caddy-on-centos-7.md

 ---

 [Caddy](https://caddyserver.com/) is a fast, open-source and security-focused web server written in [Go](https://golang.org/).
 Caddy includes modern features such as support for virtual hosts, minification of static files, and HTTP/2.
-Caddy is also the first web-server that can obtain and renew SSL/TLS certificates, using [Let's Encrypt](https://letsencrypt.org/),automatically.
+Caddy is also the first web-server that can obtain and renew SSL/TLS certificates automatically, using [Let's Encrypt](https://letsencrypt.org/).

 ## Before You Begin